 Section 606(j)(6) provides different formulas to compute the amount of EZ-ITC required to be recaptured.

-- 1. For property depreciated under IRC section 167, the formula is:

-months of unused life months of useful life

-x original EZ-ITC

-allowed

-- For three-year property depreciated under IRC section 168, the formula is:
+- 1. For property depreciated under IRC section 167, the formula is: months of unused life × original EZ-ITC allowed - 2.
+For three-year property depreciated under IRC section 168, the formula is: